AdiJoost/BarTender/README.md

 | Ingredient      | Some default options for the user, when creating a new recipe.     |

 ## Notes for Module NoSQL Datenbanken (cds-115) FS25

+### App Functionality & Scope
-The App is intended to controll pumps via activation of pins on a microcontroller.
-However, in this version of the app, no controll is implemented and no Endpoint is available to execute a recipe.
-This is out of scope for the module request and will be implemented in a later version.
+This application is designed to control pumps by activating specific pins on a microcontroller.
+However, in this version, no pump control is implemented, and no endpoint is available to execute a recipe.
+This functionality is out of scope for the current module request and will be added in a future release.

-The PUT endpoint acts as an Update as well.
-If the user calls the PUT with an ID that already exists in the DB, the entry is updated.
-If the ID does not exist or is null, a new entry is created.
-In that case, the ID given by the user is thrown away, as the db is responsible for choosing an adequate ID.
-Keep in mind, in this version, if the user PUTs a new entry and does not give all fields, the fields will be instantiated as null.
-This behaviour may change in the future, but is currently left like this to allow a flexible API while developing the frontend and controller.
+### PUT Endpoint Behavior
+The `PUT` endpoint serves as both an **update** and **create** operation:

+- **Updating an Existing Entry**: If the provided ID exists in the database, the entry is updated.
+- **Creating a New Entry**: If the ID does not exist or is `null`, a new entry is created.
+However, any user-provided ID is ignored, as the database generates its own unique ID.
+- If a user submits a `PUT` request for a new entry **without providing all fields**, missing fields will be set to `null`.
+- This behavior may change in future versions, but it currently allows for a flexible API while the frontend and controller are still in development.